These bylaws first became effective on October 31 1999, having

 these bylaws.

-the next General Meeting or such earlier date as IC shall determine
+the next IC is elected, or such earlier date as IC shall determine at the time of co-option.

-All decisions at meetings of the IC shall be by majority vote.
+- All decisions of the IC shall be by majority vote, except where 2/3 majority is mandated elsewhere.
 Where

 there is even voting the Chairperson of the meeting shall have a casting